Fag hag: In popular culture

 The term has often been used in entertainment.
-It was used in the lyrics of hip hop group Grandmaster Flash and the Furious Five's 1982 hit The Message (Grandmaster Flash and the Furious Five song).
+It was used in the lyrics of hip hop group Grandmaster Flash and the Furious Five's 1982 hit "The Message".
 Comedian Margaret Cho has written and regularly talks in her stand-up routines about being a fag hag.
 In an episode of the British TV sitcom Gimme Gimme Gimme, Tom refers to Linda as a fag hag.
-The term was used in multiple episodes of the sitcom Will and Grace when referring to characters Grace Adler and Karen Walker (Will & Grace) as their best friends are both gay men.
+The term was used in multiple episodes of the sitcom Will and Grace when referring to characters Grace Adler and Karen Walker as their best friends are both gay men.
 The term was also used in one of the episodes of Sex and the City, in which Samantha overheard two women discussing her relationship with the actor Smith Jerrod, calling her a fag hag.
 English singer Lily Allen released a song called "Fag Hag" in 2008 as the B-side to "The Fear".

 The first annual Miss Fag Hag Pageant took place in New York City on May 17, 2009 at Comix with judges Caroline Rhea, Michael Musto, Hedda Lettuce and Katina Corrao.
 Heather Shields took the first prize.